 New managers must be able to build their skills and the skills of those on their team.
-It can be exciting, as well as a little bit stressful, but by being the decision-maker of your team it can bring rewards too.
+It can be exciting, as well as a little bit stressful, but being the decision-maker of your team can bring rewards too.

 If you’re a first-time manager and looking for some helpful advice to get you started, here are some tips for first-time managers.
 In this guide we’ll look at:

 - Understanding the business

 - Know your weaknesses

 Whether you’ve worked within the business for years, or you’re new to the business as well as new to being a manager, you must understand.
 Understanding the business is key because you could now be making decisions that affect the future of your department and the company.

 It could be helpful to know a little more about the industry and the current trends.
 This can help you to make more informed decisions and equip you with the skills to manage your staff in the right direction.

 Being able to communicate effectively is hugely important for the performance of your team.
 As a first-time manager, communicating with your team can strengthen relationships and ensure efficiency.

 Sharing ideas and creating an open environment is key.
 It’s helpful that your team know they can come to you for expertise, advice and professional guidance.
 You should ensure that you take on any feedback and take responsibility for your team.